Our Story

 "I got a lot of help from a really generous mushroom producer," she says.
 "That's one reason why I'm so passionate about helping other farmers now."

-Before the COVID-19 pandemic struck in March 2020, Fat Moon Farm’s largest customers were chefs at local restaurants.
-When Massachusetts went into lockdown, Fat Moon lost 85% of their business overnight.
+Before the COVID-19 pandemic struck in March 2020, Fat Moon Farm's largest customers were chefs at local restaurants.
+When Massachusetts went into lockdown, we lost 85% of our business overnight.

 "For the first few days, I just wanted to hide under the covers," Elizabeth admits, but then she realized, "I can grow mushrooms year-round, even during a pandemic.
 I need to do my part so people can eat."